bradmonk/ephys/README.md

 * ephys data
 * annotation info

 Preferably, both of these should be the same file type (e.g. csv, xls, xlsx).
-In fact, if using an Excel format, both the ephys data and the annotation info can be two different sheets in the same workbook.
+In fact, if using an Excel format, both the ephys data and the annotation info can be two different sheets in the same Excel workbook.
 I think this is preferable as it ensures those files stay together.
-If we go this route, its important to standardize the sheet names.
+If we go this route, it is important to standardize the sheet names.
 I propose that, in all lowercase, these sheet names are

 * info
 * ephys